Automated Capability Evaluation of Foundation Models: Experiments

-Reliable approximation of the capability function $f(z)$ depends on whether the latent space $\mathcal{Z}$ preserves semantic relationships between capabilities.
+Reliable approximation of the capability function, $f$, depends on whether the latent space $\mathcal{Z}$ preserves semantic relationships between capabilities.
 In particular, capabilities within the same area should be embedded close to each other in $\mathcal{Z}$.
-This structure facilitates generalization and smooth function approximation.
 Two components influence the structure of the latent space: the text encoder, which maps natural language descriptions of capabilities to high-dimensional embeddings, and the dimensionality reduction technique used to project these embeddings into a lower-dimensional space.

 We first study the effect of the text encoder in isolation.
-Using the OpenAI \texttt{text-embedding-3-small} model\footnote{\url{https://platform.openai.com/docs/guides/embeddings/}} (512-dimensional output), we embed a subset of 20 capabilities sampled from 5 mathematical areas.
-Each embedding is generated by concatenating the \texttt{name}, \texttt{area}, and \texttt{description} fields of the capability as input to the encoder.
-We compute the pairwise cosine similarity matrix between capabilities, which is shown in Appendix~\ref{app:capability_embedding_heatmap}.
-The results reveal clear intra-area clustering, suggesting that the encoder meaningfully captures semantic similarity between capabilities.
+We embed a subset of 20 capabilities sampled from 5 areas of Mathematics using the OpenAI \texttt{text-embedding-3-small} model\footnote{\url{https://platform.openai.com/docs/guides/embeddings/}}(512-dimensional output).
+Each embedding is generated by concatenating the \texttt{area name}, \texttt{capability name}, and \texttt{capability description}.
+Pairwise cosine similarity analysis reveals clear intra-area clustering (Appendix~\ref{app:capability_embedding_heatmap}), indicating that embeddings capture meaningful semantic relations.

 Next, we assess the combined effect of the text encoder and dimensionality reduction.
-We embed all 78 capabilities using the same encoder and project the resulting representations into a 2D latent space using either t-SNE or PCA.
-Figure~\ref{fig:capability_distribution} shows the resulting distributions.
-Both techniques preserve coarse structure, but t-SNE produces more distinct clusters for capabilities within each area.
+We embed all \capcount capabilities using the same encoder and project the resulting representations into a 2D latent space using t-SNE or PCA.
+Figure~\ref{fig:capability_distribution} in the Appendix shows the distribution of capabilities in the latent space.
+Both techniques preserve semantic relationships to varying degrees, but t-SNE produces more distinct clusters for capabilities within each area.

-These findings demonstrate that a strong text encoder paired with an appropriate dimensionality reduction method can effectively preserve semantic relationships between capabilities, which enables active learning and approximation of the capability function in a low-dimensional latent space.